Database Tiers

 Mix Migrations at Start

-If you aren’t running Elixir Releases or Distillery, meaning you are in Mix mode, you can try modifying your Procfile to something like this
+If you are running in Mix mode, you can try modifying your Procfile to something like this

 web: mix ecto.migrate && elixir --name $MY_NODE_NAME --cookie $MY_COOKIE -S mix phx.server